Westerly, RI (WLY)

 - Track Ownership: Amtrak

 At Westerly, Amtrak customers use the platforms and shelters adjacent to the historic depot.
-Resembling the “great house” of a Mexican hacienda with its arcades and roofs of Spanish tile, the Westerly depot looks out of place in the cool clime of Rhode Island, but is representative of a period in American architecture when designers felt free to draw on a myriad of inspirations from across history and cultures.
-Constructed in 1912 by the New York, New Haven, and Hartford Railroad—commonly referred to as the “New Haven”—it was one of a handful of Spanish Revival style stations built by the company in the early 20th century across southern New England.
+Resembling the “great house” of a Mexican hacienda with its arcades and roofs of Spanish tile, the depot looks out of place in the cool clime of Rhode Island, but is representative of a period in American architecture when designers felt free to draw on a myriad of inspirations from across history and cultures.
+Constructed in 1912 by the New York, New Haven, and Hartford Railroad – commonly referred to as the “New Haven” – it was one of a handful of Spanish Revival style stations built by the company in the early 20th century across southern New England.
 Interest in the country’s colonial Spanish ties was strong due to the admission of Arizona and New Mexico as states that same year.

 The need for a new station as well as a nearby freight warehouse was necessitated by a curve reduction project undertaken by the New Haven.
 In many ways, the new station’s picturesque and somewhat exotic architecture was an appropriate choice for Westerly, which by the late 19th century had become a gateway to the South County coast.
 The beaches and coves of the undulating shoreline were favored by wealthy elite that summered in villages such as Watch Hill.
 Many arrived by train from Boston and New York, and the station would have been their introduction to the summer of fun and splendor to follow.